 In Lakeport, the lake is accessible from Harney Pond park, which boasts boat ramps, picnic tables,restrooms and a boardwalk that offers a breathtaking view of Lake Okeechobee.

-Lakeport hosts the annual Sour Orange Festival the first Saturday in February each year.
+Lakeport usually hosts the annual Sour Orange Festival the first Saturday in February each year.
+This year it is on January 18, 2020.
 This festival features the celebrated “Sour Orange Dessert Contest,” in which residents and visitors alike are encouraged to enter desserts using the wild oranges which give the festival its name.